queengooborg/OpenTag3D/spec.md

 Sometimes a filament manufacturer may want to include supplemental data for advanced users that doesn't fit or otherwise cannot be stored on the RFID tag itself.
 One example is a diameter graph, which is too much data to be stored within only 888 bytes of memory.
 OpenTag3D defines a field for a "web API" URL which can be used to look up this information.

 > [!NOTE]
-> The web API will only be used for advanced supplemental data and will never be used for critical information required by printers in order to print the material properly.
+> The web API will only be used for advanced supplemental data, or data that requires an internet connection to use anyways, and will **NEVER** be used for critical information required by printers in order to print the material properly.

 At this time, the web API is only a placeholder for future implementation, as the OpenTag3D specification has not determined what information should be included in the web API standard.
 For now, it only defines the structure.